renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of the frequency of body angular velocity in the X, Y and Z directions:

-            + frequencyBodyGyroscopeStandardDeviationX
+            + frequencyBodyGyroscopeStandardDevX
-            + frequencyBodyGyroscopeStandardDeviationY
+            + frequencyBodyGyroscopeStandardDevY
-            + frequencyBodyGyroscopeStandardDeviationZ
+            + frequencyBodyGyroscopeStandardDevZ

 Weighted avg. of the frequency components of body angular velocity in the X, Y and Z directions: